Postponement of the 2020 NPT Review Conference: Possible Implications

 Related Content

-Following the 2023 NPT Preparatory Committee meeting and the Working Group of further strengthening the review process, the VCDNP held a high-level panel discussion on the meetings’ outcomes.
+VCDNP experts organised, spoke at, and moderated 10 events at the 2023 NPT Preparatory Committee meeting and the Working Group on further strengthening the review process, and served on two national delegations.

 Read more